apparatus/Kafkaesque/README.md

 Kafkaesque uses this API as opposed to reading meta commit information from zookeeper.
 To use Kafkaesque right now you will need to build Kafka from source.

+## Note
+Kafkaesque has an implementation for the offset fetch/commit API, this is not funcitonal in the .8.x Kafka releases.
+Expected in .9.x release.

 ## Prerequisites
 You will need to install Apache Kafka from source.
 Pull the main branch from [https://github.com/apache/kafka](https://github.com/apache/kafka) and follow the instructions in the README.